 As is often the case in a small town, Montague doesn't have a public transportation system that people use for their commute.

+Montague is a somewhat ethnically-diverse town.
 The people who call Montague home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Montague residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Montague include German, Irish, Swedish, Italian, and English.
+The greatest number of Montague residents report their race to be White, followed by Native American.
+Important ancestries of people in Montague include German, Irish, English, Swedish, and Italian.

 The most common language spoken in Montague is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.

 Uncrowded roads, rural America and space to be the individual you are.
 If you like these characteristics, this neighborhood may fit you.
 With just 10 residents per square mile, is less crowded than 97.1% of all U.S. neighborhoods.